 Almost 85% of Fair Trade Certified™ coffee is also organic.
 And although organic, fair trade coffee is usually more expensive.
 The list below will offer some great reasons why you should consider supporting the international community of fair trade coffee producers, despite the slightly higher price per bean.

 When you buy fair trade, organic coffee you also support environmental sustainability through organic practices that reduce and/or eliminate the use of harmful toxic agrochemicals, pesticides and other chemical additives.
 What is more, many fair trade coffee farmers work with sustainable production methods to help keep the natural environment thriving for generations to come.

 2. Fair Price

 You support a fair price for products.
 Certified fair trade coffee has been given a base price, which is set by the international Fair Trade Labeling Organization.
-Therefore, you don’t get ripped off, but neither do the workers that produces the beans.
+Therefore, you don't get ripped off, but neither do the workers that produce the beans.

 3. Supports Local Communities & Workers